anjalisilva/libraryStatistics/README.md

 ## Details

-The R package and Shiny application permit to visualize, track trends, and compare data downloaded directly from ARL data portal (www.arlstatistics.org/data/main), up to 5 ARL member libraries and 5 years at a time, with no data cleaning involved.
+The R package and Shiny application permit to visualize, track trends, and compare data downloaded directly from the ARL data portal (www.arlstatistics.org/data/main), up to 5 ARL member libraries and 5 years at a time, with no data cleaning involved.
 The R package is designed for the analysis of library statistics published from the annual survey conducted by the ARL.
-The R package contain functions that permit the user to read in downloaded data downloaded from the ARL Data Portal and perform various analyses.
+The R package contain functions that permit the user to read in data downloaded from the ARL Data Portal and perform various analyses.
 The input data file should be in comma-separated value (.csv) format, with rows corresponding to years and columns representing ARL indicators (variables).
 The first column must be labeled ‘Year’, followed by other indicators in any order, such